YipengHu/MPHY0041/README.md

 ## 4. Reading list
 A collection of books and research papers, relevant to deep learning for medical image analysis, is provided in the [Reading List](docs/reading.md).

+## Contact
+>Feel free to create an issue for questions or suggestions.

 |Name                 | Email                       | Role                    |
 |---------------------|-----------------------------|-------------------------|